A fast, high-order numerical method for the simulation of single-excitation states in quantum optics: Numerical results

 Figure \ref{fig:u_onemode} shows $\Re a_0(t)$ and $\Re u(x,t)$ for $g = 0.1$.
 As the atom amplitude decays, it acts as a source for the photon field, which resembles a wave of speed $c$ radiating from the origin.
 We note that the photon amplitude is not identically zero outside of the light cone associated with speed $c$.
 Rather, as a result of nonlocal effects arising from the fractional Laplacian term of \eqref{eq:system}, it decays algebraically outside of the light cone.

 We next consider the limit of a large number of Hermite polynomials, $p \to \infty$.
-We refer to this as the $p = \infty$ case, and increase $p$ to convergence in our simulation.
+To do so, we increase $p$ until the first five non-zero coefficients $a_n$ are converged to high accuracy (we note that, as a result of the symmetry of the system about the origin, the odd coefficients are identically zero). $p = 40$ was sufficient for the simulations considered here.
 We fix $g = 0.2$, so our results can be compared with the red curve in Figure \ref{fig:a_onemode}.
-Figure \ref{fig:a_infmode}a shows $\abs{a_n(t)}^2$ for the first five even Hermite polynomials -- we note that, as a result of the symmetry of the system about the origin, the odd coefficients are identically zero.
+Figure \ref{fig:a_infmode}a shows $\abs{a_n(t)}^2$ for the first five even Hermite polynomials.
 At very short times, the $n = 0$ coefficient decays with the same rate as in the $p = 1$ case.
 However, the rapid decay regime ends sooner, and gives way to complicated, long-lived dynamics among the coefficients of the various Hermite polynomials.

 Another perspective is given by Figure \ref{fig:a_infmode}b, which shows the total probability associated with the atom and photon amplitudes.
 It can also be compared directly with the red curve in Figure \ref{fig:a_onemode}, since in the $p = 1$ case $\abs{a_0(t)}^2 = P_a(t)$.
-Compared with the $p = 1$ case, in the $p = \infty$ case the atom dissipates much less of its probability mass into the photon field.
+Compared with the $p = 1$ case, in the $p = 40$ case the atom dissipates much less of its probability mass into the photon field.

 Evidently, allowing multiple Hermite coefficients gives rise to a trapping effect, whereby some portion of the probability associated with the zero coefficient remains trapped in higher-order modes rather than being radiated into the continuum through the photon field.
 As the solution evolves in time, higher and higher-order coefficients become activated, and the total probability associated with the atomic amplitude decays exceptionally slowly, if at all.